cdl-geneseo/geneseo-dictionary/P/Puck-Slut.md

 # Puck Slut

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Puck Slut

 Created by  Unknown User (ssw2) on Apr 28, 2015

 (n.)
 A term for someone who has or wants to have sex with a lot of hockey players, a hockey “groupie.”Interviewed students claim that this term is Geneseo specific because of the popularity of hockey on campus, though a similar definition can be found: http://www.urbandictionary.com/define.php?term=puck+slut.
 (Wilcoxen, N-R, 2015).